 13. Mindfulness and meditation

 There are many studies that verify that mindfulness and meditation ease anxiety and mental stress.
 Mindfulness is about paying attention to daily life and the things we typically rush through.
 It’s about turning down the volume in your mind by coming back to the body.
 To see what a mindfulness meditation experience is like, you can try one of the guided recordings by Dr. Ronald Siegel, an assistant clinical professor of psychology at Harvard Medical School.
-They are available for free at www.mindfulness-solution.com.

 Here’s a mini mindfulness/meditation exercise that you can do anytime, anywhere, to help calm you down in just a few seconds.
 With your hands in front of you, line up the tips of the fingers of your left hand to the corresponding tips of the fingers of your right hand.
 Take 5 slow, deep belly breaths while pressing the fingertips against each other.
 Shake out your hands and relax them to your sides or your lap and take one last slow, deep breath.

 Some people have found that doodling or using coloring books helps them get the creative juices flowing and lets their minds take a break.
-There are a variety of Art Therapy Adult Coloring Books featureing geometric patterns, mandalas, nature, flowers, owls, the ocean, Native American inspired designs, and more.
+There are a variety of Art Therapy Adult Coloring Books featuring geometric patterns, mandalas, nature, flowers, owls, the ocean, Native American inspired designs, and more.

 Deep abdominal breathing increases the supply of oxygen to your brain and promotes a feeling of calmness.
 Deep breathing helps to activate the body’s relaxation response and studies show that abdominal breathing for 20 to 30 minutes each day reduces anxiety and stress.

 14. Practice abdominal breathing